wilseypa/warped2-models/models/synthetic/README.md

 Dept of ECECS, PO Box 210030 <br>
 Cincinnati, OH  45221--0030 <br>

 ## Introduction : ##

-This model simulates the functionality of the other models.
-This synthetic model models event or LPs starting from the internal.
-Calls new internal and external event with some delay when name of both external event and internal event name are match.
-Otherwise handle the external.
+This simulation model allows the user to create synthetic approximation of different categories of simulation models.
+A configurable set of simulation parameters allows the user to manipulate the model's underlying network structure as well as rate and distribution of event flow.

-## Details : ##
+## Features : ##

+Individual or combined effect(s) of the following features on simulation can be studied using different configurations of this model :

-1. Total number of nodes to work on.
+1. Total number of nodes (entites) which collectively form the simulation space.

-2. Choice of type of netwrok/graph to create the connectivities between events.
+2. Structure of network connectivity between nodes.

-3. Select an external event (a node of LP) to handle.
+3. Rate of events sent from a node to its adjacent nodes.

+4. Distribution of events sent from a node to its adjacent nodes.

-4. Time to process external event.
+5. Time to process an event.

-5. Size range of the LPs.
+6. Size of the LP state.

-6. The time delta of internal events.

 ## Configuration : ##

 User can adjust the following parameters:

-    1. Number of nodes(entities) of the LPs.
+    1. Number of nodes(entities).
 (Default: 100000)

     2. Network, the network connectiveities between the LPs (Default: Watts-Strogatz)